 Sitting in the driver’s seat or on a chair practice rotation daily.
 And don’t forget to incorporate daily stretching in that release tight back muscles and neck muscles like in Mother Trucker Yoga’s online membership site.

 Take off your shoes and socks and try to spread your toes apart.
 Can you separate each toe?

 Can you give yourself a “thumbs up” with your big toe?

-Issues like these can be a big indicator of intrinsic foot muscle atrophy, or weakness in the muscles of the foot.
-This is an issue because this could mean nerve issues in the lower leg (many of which come with lack of use like from long-term sitting).
+Issues like these can be a big indicator of intrinsic foot muscle atrophy or weakness in the muscles of the foot.
+This is an issue because this could mean nerve issues in the lower leg (many of which come with a lack of use like from long-term sitting).

 Exercise: Toe Piano & Dancers Feet